osrsbox/osrsbox.github.io/_posts/2018-08-27-watercooler-new-item-id-search-tool.md

 I started by setting up a base plugin structure with the mandatory imports (writing this I think someone, maybe me, should author a base plugin for starting plugin development - let me know in the comments if you are interested in this).
 Anyway, the first thing to do is determine when and how to start the _Item Scraper_ plugin.
 All plugins usually have a `startUp()` function that is run when a plugin is started.
 The code to extract item metadata could be included here, but I thought that it might be better to have an _action_ that can be triggered to run the plugin.
 The idea of using a command seemed like a good idea, which I ended up going with.

 Even the OSRS vanilla client supports a variety of commands.
 For example, the `::renderself` command can be used to remove visibility of your OSRS character in-game.
-There are a bunch of other commands, and even chat effect commands.
+There are a bunch of other commands and even chat effect commands.
 RuneLite itself uses commands in a variety of plugins.
 For example, check out the [Chat Commands Plugin](https://github.com/runelite/runelite/wiki/Chat-Commands) which can use commands such as `!total` and `!price`.

 According to the [DevToolsPlugin class](https://static.runelite.net/api/runelite-client/net/runelite/client/plugins/devtools/DevToolsPlugin.html), there is an `onCommand()` function that listens to entries in the chat box.
 Any chat that is entered and contains two colons (`::`) can be caught and handled in a RuneLite plugin.
 I wrote a simple function based on other plugins to listen to chat commands, specifically, my implementation listens for a `::dump` command and then executes my custom `dumpItems()` function.
 An example of my `onCommand()` method is provided below.